-In FY 2020 there were 13 cases where there was a finding of discrimination involving a PWD filing a claim alleging denial of a reasonable accommodation.
-In each case, the remedial and corrective actions ordered included:

-Providing a reasonable accommodation to the complainant

-Training for all individuals involved;

-Consideration of disciplinary action for involved management officials;

-Make-whole relief for the complainant;

-Posting a notice of the violation;

-Payment of attorney fees (if represented)
+In FY 2021, there were 17 cases where there was a finding of discrimination involving a PWD filing a claim alleging denial of an RA.
+In each case, the remedial and corrective actions ordered included: • Providing an RA to the complainant; • Training for all individuals involved; • Consideration of disciplinary action for involved management officials; • Make-whole relief for the complainant; • Posting a notice of the violation; and • Payment of attorney fees (if represented).